IC-CMS/Prometheus/README.md

 # Prometheus
 Prometheus container

+    The AWS image builds but fails at 'docker pull'.
+A dna_base image has not been created yet.
+Once dna_base is ready, the docker commands will work.

+    All trusted Cert name to be changed for each environment if needed

+    The packer environment variables need to be set up for each platform you are building on.
+Include the user name and user password for the AWS platform and just the user name for the AWS2 platform.

 Dev Notes

     Prometheus -
         When using the environment variable PROMETHEUS_CONFIG to set the test configuration, after exporting the variable, I had to use '-E' in the docker-compose command. sudo -E docker-compose up

     Packer -